 Hyperhidrosis can be easily successfully treated in most people with botulinum injections.
 Underarms excessive sweating is the most commonly treated area.
 Excessive sweating of palms, feet and face may also be successfully treated.
 Botulinum targets the sweating at its source.
 When injected, the botulinum enters the glands in the area treated.
 There it blocks the release of a chemical that signals the perspiration.

 Treating excessive sweating with botulinum is a simple procedure which takes 15 - 20 minutes, and has no down-time.
 A similar treatment is used worldwide for cosmetic purposes for wrinkle reduction.
 The process involves the application of topical anaesthetic cream and then injecting the area with tiny needles.
-The treatment involves minimal discomfort and is performed by a MD Cosmedical Solutions Sydney medical practitioner who specialises in hyperhidrosis reduction injection treatments.
+The treatment involves minimal discomfort and is performed by a MD Cosmedical Solutions Sydney by a medical practitioner.

-Excessive sweating treatments with botulinum for last for an average 7 to 12 months, depending on the individual.
+Excessive sweating injection treatments last for an average 7 to 12 months, depending on the individual.
 Treatments do not need to be repeated until the excessive perspiration symptoms recur.

-Botulinum has been used worldwide since 1989 to treat many conditions including cerebral palsy in children, and movement disorders.
+Hyperhidrosis Injection Treatments have been performed worldwide since 1989 to treat many conditions including cerebral palsy in children, and movement disorders.
 Botulinum is now used for cosmetic procedures, back spasm, pelvic pain and for certain ophthalmologic conditions.
 Side affects are uncommon and include the occasional mild transient localized tenderness (lasting one day) and the occasional minor bruise.
 Treatments are not performed in pregnant and breast feeding ladies.